My Account

 Consider a Health Savings Account (HSA)

 If you're still working and your employer provides this benefit, you might want to take advantage of it.
-Health savings accounts can give you triple tax savings while saving and paying for medical expenses now and in retirement.
+Health savings accounts can give you triple tax savings while you save and pay for medical expenses now and in retirement.
 It's a good idea to learn about HSAs.
 You may also want to talk to an advisor about how much you invest in an HSA versus your retirement accounts.

 Investigate Long-Term Care Coverage